dotellie/amethyst-docker-dependencies/README.md

-# Amethyst Docker Cache
+# Amethyst Docker Dependencies
-A hacky way to get faster CI for Amethyst
+A base install image for building Amethyst with Concourse